 - Black Orpheus is the Orpheus myth set in 20th century Brazil.
 Orfeo, who refuses to accept that Eurydice is really dead, is led down a staircase to The Underworld, where he hears Eurydice's voice at a native religious ceremony.
 Before he even has a a chance to find out if he can lead her out, he turns and looks, and she's gone.

 - Inception had Cobb rescue Fischer and Saito from the deepest subconscious.

 - Funnily enough, Limbo's closest to his deepest unconscious, as he's the only one who's been down there long enough (local time) to build anything.

 - Mal became The Missingno. and The Ophelia because Dom's attempt to rescue her from Limbo worked much too well.
-Dom planted the idea that they should kill themselves to get out of Limbo in her mind, but the idea was so firmly implanted that she ended up killing herself in waking life.
+Dom planted the idea that they should kill themselves to get out of Limbo in her mind, but the idea was so firmly implanted that she ended up killing herself in waking life because she believed that she was still dreaming.
 After that, Dom's subconscious projection of Mal tormented him with memories of the botched Orphean Rescue and played havoc with damn near every one of his dream schemes.
 Dom eventually conquered her with a complete inversion of the Orphean Rescue—he told Mal's projection that he was done with her and would leave the memories in Limbo.

 - Poltergeist: Carol Anne is kidnapped by the ghosts and taken to the astral plane where they are trapped.